President and Founder

 Jeremy is the Production Manager at Gizmo.
 He works closely with our designers, shop supervisors, digital fabricators, and subcontractors, as well as our in-house fabricators, to assure Gizmo’s timely delivery of high quality work.
 Jeremy has held a number of positions at Bay Area design and fabrication firms.
 He was a senior project manager at a studio specializing in metal and wood architectural elements, and also the quality assurance and control supervisor at a firm specializing in art and architectural fiberglass.
 He received a BS in mechanical engineering from Tulane University and an MFA, emphasis in sculpture, from the University of Michigan School of Art.
 Jeremy rides to Gizmo every day on his folding bike.

 Tristan is in charge of sales at Gizmo.
-She spends her time estimating jobs and meeting with new clients.
-Tristan works on all the proposals that Gizmo sends out for future projects, working directly with Mark the owner.
-Her background is in art history and she previously sold art on cruise ships and volunteered at the MAH in Santa Cruz.
+She spends her time getting to know new clients as well as helping them realize their artistic vision.
+Tristan is involved in all the estimates and proposals that Gizmo submits for future projects, working directly with Mark Sabatino, the owner.
+Her background is in art history and she previously sold art on cruise ships and worked with the family program at the Museum of Art and History in Santa Cruz.
 Tristan studied Italian and art history in Italy.
 She secretly or not so secretly loves spreadsheets and color coding.

 Heather has worked with Gizmo for 3 years and is the number wiz.
 She keeps track of all the purchasing and spending.
 Heather works closely with Mark, the owner, to make sure the finances are in order.
 She has a degree in interior design and even though she works the number side she has a keen eye for the arts.
 In her free time Heather crochets amigurumi creatures, and is a member of the “Calling all Choir” singing Group